 Let us now pick a 1-form $\eta$ such that $d\eta = B$.
 This is always possible since $B$ is a closed 2-form and $\RR^{p}$ is contractible.
-We may regard $\eta$ as defining a connection $\nabla = d+i\eta$ on a line bundle $\cL$ over $\RR^{p}$, whose curvature is $B$.
-Physically we can think of $\eta$ as the electromagnetic vector potential for a uniform magnetic field normal to $\RR^{p}$.
-Using the Riemannian metric the Hamiltonian of an electron in this field is given in suitable units by
+We may regard $\eta$ as defining a connection $\nabla = d+i\eta$ on the trivial line bundle $\cL$ over $\RR^{p}$, whose curvature is $i B$.
+Physically we can think of $\eta$ as an electromagnetic vector potential for the uniform magnetic field $B$ normal to $\RR^{p}$.
+Using the Riemannian metric, the Hamiltonian of an electron in this field is given in terms of suitable units by